SimonGuethler/simple-gpt-implementation/README.md

 - Put code used for training and inference into separate scripts
 - Partially added support for training at fp16 percision for decreased memory usage ([source](https://gist.github.com/ajbrock/075c0ca4036dc4d8581990a6e76e07a3))
 - Added code to filter input data by removing characters that don't occurr very often (e.g. chinese characters from english wikipedia dumps)
+- Store model parameters and the preprocessed dataset in a pickle file and load them, if available (makes loading the data around 100x faster)

 Many improvements could be made to saving/loading the models, data, filters and parameters, but as this is just a research project, the code is meant to be kept simple.
 Also there exist already a dozen highly optimized implementations of the demonstrated techniques.